 Below is a representation of how to read the 2-hour bitcoin chart. (this is the current price for bitcoin)

-- Complete capitulation buy buyers that get’s stopped out.
-Remember that Bitcoin is close to all time highs and has a lot of attention.
+- Complete capitulation by buyers that get stopped out.
+Remember that Bitcoin is close to all-time highs and has a lot of attention.
 There is a lot of buying at these levels and it makes for wild swings on these longer-term pullbacks.
 At this time, most of the buyers should have sold due to the panic selling.
 Feel free to take profits on short positions.

-- Slow second test of the low on much lower volume.
-This is normal after a large sell off.
-At this time many smart buyers initiate their first long positions since most of the negativity have been flushed out.
+- A slow second test of the low on much lower volume.
+This is normal after a large sell-off.
+At this time many smart buyers initiate their first long positions since most of the negativity has been flushed out.

-- Another test of the lows that quicklu gets bought up.
+- Another test of the lows that quickly gets bought up.
 This is a sign that long traders have started to pick up contracts at the bottom levels.

-- First higher high that signals a comback of the bulls.
+- First higher high signals a comeback of the bulls.
 When this happens, stay alert for low prices on low volatility.

-- The market rolls over again since there is no real confidence from the majnority of the investors and traders.
+- The market rolls over again since there is no real confidence from the majority of the investors and traders.
 We need more time to develop positivity.

-- Now the volatility has decreased significantly and the price is trading mostly side-ways.
-This is not. apositive sign but it’s a sign that the negativity is gone and you can start to initiate swing trade long position.
+- Now the volatility has decreased significantly and the price is trading mostly sideways.
+This is not a positive sign but it’s a sign that the negativity is gone and you can start to initiate a swing trade long position.